UNC-Cofires/SCS_API/README.md

 ## Project Overview

-A comprehensive geospatial analysis system for severe convective storm hazards, designed to evaluate forecast skill through rigorous comparison of Practically Perfect Hindcasts (PPH) against operational Storm Prediction Center (SPC) convective outlooks.
+A geospatial analysis system for severe convective storm hazards, designed to evaluate forecast skill through rigorous comparison of Practically Perfect Hindcasts (PPH) against operational Storm Prediction Center (SPC) convective outlooks.
 This framework processes multi-decadal datasets (2010-2024) to quantify forecasting performance using industry-standard verification metrics.
+The framework also includes a Total Insured Value Loss (TIVloss) model that is in development.

 ## Architecture